kentico-ericd/xperience-manager/README.md

 }
 ```

-The [configuration file](https://docs.xperience.io/xp/developers-and-admins/ci-cd/exclude-objects-from-ci-cd) is automatically created when you run the `cd` command and can be manually edited to fine-tune the CD process.
+Your project's [CD configuration file](https://docs.xperience.io/xp/developers-and-admins/ci-cd/exclude-objects-from-ci-cd) is automatically created when you run the `cd` command and can be manually edited to fine-tune the CD process.
 You can also run the `config` command to edit the configuration file using a wizard.
 For example, you may want to change the [__RestoreMode__](https://docs.xperience.io/xp/developers-and-admins/ci-cd/exclude-objects-from-ci-cd#ExcludeobjectsfromCI/CD-CDrestoremode) before restoring CD data to the database.

 1. Select a profile with the [`profile`](#managing-profiles) command.
 This determines which configuration file is modified
-1. Run the `config` command from the directory containing the `xman.json` file, which will begin the configuration wizard:
+1. Run the `config` command from the directory containing the [configuration file](#configuration-file), which will begin the configuration wizard:

    ```bash
    xman cd config